rafeca/rafeca.github.com/_posts/2012-10-28-css-changes.markdown

 Today I've been changing a bit the CSS that creates the layout of this site.
 Almost the whole style was defined by my pal [@rafeca](http://www.twitter.com/rafeca) while creating [his blog](http://www.rafeca.com).
 I have borrowed it :smile:.

-Although I am not an expert on CSS, I like hacking a bit of this :sun_with_face:.
+Although I am not an expert on CSS, I like hacking a bit of this :squirrel:.

 I summarize the changes in the following sections.